World-first cancer screening technology trialled in Singapore

 The key to X-ZELL’s new blood test is the ability to identify and visualise tumour-associated Circulating Endothelial Cells (tCEC) from a 10mL blood sample.

-Previously considered undetectable in clinical routine, these ultra-rare cells are shed directly from a tumour’s own blood vessels, thus serving as a powerful biomarker for the disease.4
+Previously considered undetectable in clinical routine, these ultra-rare atypical cells are shed directly from a tumour’s own blood vessels, thus serving as a powerful biomarker for the disease.4

 “What’s exciting about tCEC testing is that it is supercharging traditional pathology instead of disrupting a working system.
 That way you can build on an existing framework and make the technology accessible to more people, more quickly,” explained X-ZELL Founder & CEO, Dr Sebastian Bhakdi.